OSC/ood-documentation/source/tutorials/tutorials-passenger-apps/python-starter-app.rst

   exec /bin/env python3 "$@"

 .. warning::
-  Ensure that this ``bin/python`` file has executable permissons on it.
+  Ensure that this ``bin/python`` file has executable permissions on it.
   Issue the command ``chmod +x bin.python`` to give it executable permissions.

 Now, with the python wrapper script to load the environment for your application,